LyndsT/Superstore/README.md

 >
 > original_price : item price if discount is zero
 >
-> zero_profit_sales : absolute lowest item price for the transaction would break even at $0 sales and avoid losses
+> zero_profit_sales : absolute lowest item price for the transaction to break even at $0 sales and avoid losses
 >
-> max_discount : the absolute highest discount for the transaction would break even at $0 sales and avoid losses
+> max_discount : the absolute highest discount for the transaction to break even at $0 sales and avoid losses

 ```sql
 SELECT region,